-(1) As of December 31, 2023, FMR LLC had sole voting and dispositive power over 28,358,626 Class A ordinary shares.
+(1) As of December 31, 2024, FMR LLC had sole voting and dispositive power over 28,875,965 Class A ordinary shares, based on a Form 13F filed with the SEC on February 13, 2025.
 Abigail P. Johnson is a Director, the Chairman and the Chief Executive Officer of FMR LLC.
-Members of the Johnson family, including Abigail P. Johnson, control, directly or through trusts, approximately 49% of the voting power of FMR LLC.
+Members of the Johnson family, including Abigail P. Johnson, are the predominant owners, directly or through trusts, of Series B voting common shares of FMR LLC, representing 49% of the voting power of FMR LLC.
 The address of FMR LLC is 245 Summer Street, Boston, Massachusetts 02210.
-This information is based on a Schedule 13G/A filed with the SEC on February 9, 2024.
+This information is based on a Schedule 13G/A filed with the SEC on February 9, 2024, except as otherwise noted.

 (2) Consists of (i) 19,712,048 Class A ordinary shares held by CHL Investment Fund Ltd. ("CHL") and (ii) 121,923 Class A ordinary shares beneficially owned by Mr. Sicupira's spouse, of which Mr. Sicupira may be deemed to share beneficial ownership.
-CHL is an investment fund, whose majority shares are beneficially owned by Mr. Sicupira.
-The address for Carlos Alberto da Veiga Sicupira is Rua Dr. Renato Paes de Barros, 1017, 15th floor, Sao Paulo, Brazil.
-The address for CHL is Goodman's Bay Corporate Centre, 2nd Floor, 309 West Bay Street, PO Box SP61567, Nassau, Bahamas.
-This information is based on a Schedule 13G filed with the SEC on January 13, 2022.
+CHL is an investment fund, which is ultimately beneficially owned by Mr. Sicupira.
+The address for Mr. Sicupira is Attn.
+Mr. Filipe Romao - Uria Menendez, Praca Marques de Pombal, 12, 1250-162 Lisbon, Portugal.
+The address for CHL is Goodman's Bay Corporate Centre, 2nd